Congratulations 2020 >>venture>> winners!

 Find out which are the exciting ideas that could change our everyday lives.

 Meet our 5 candidates for the >>venture>> 2020 Audience Award!

 What >>venture>> offers

-Make your startup dreams a reality with up to CHF 150,000 in cash prizes and a business consulting package from McKinsey & Company.
+Make your startup dreams a reality with up to CHF 150,000 in cash and a business consulting package from McKinsey & Company.

 Connect with mentors and get expert feedback.
 Make valuable contacts that will shape your future and get your business off the ground.

 Become part of Switzerland's startup ecosystem and make a name for your future company.
 Competition winners also enjoy valuable media exposure.